Liqwid-Labs/liqwid-libs/README.md

 those who are not, or those who prefer to learn from examples, we provide three executable examples:

-* `examples/reverse-tests`, which demonstrates how to define property using definition of behavior in Haskell.
+* `examples/reverse-tests`, which demonstrates how to define a property using a Haskell definition for intended behavior.
-* `examples/zip-tests`, which demonstrates how to use `fromPFun` to define Plutarch property.
+* `examples/zip-tests`, which demonstrates how to use `fromPFun` to define a Plutarch property.

-Users new to the library can read the examples as code, as well as execute the tests with `cabal *-test` to see what they do.
+Users new to the library can read the examples as code, as well as execute the tests with `cabal test` to see what they do.

 We also have [a wiki
 article](https://github.com/Liqwid-Labs/plutarch-quickcheck/wiki/Testing-without-tears:-good-practices-and-tips)